shockingzeus/donation-analytics/README.md

 Work flow:

 0. Initialize by create empty donor set and recipient dictionary.
 1. Load the data in RAM, parse each line to get the relevant data.
-O(N).
 2. Determine if the data from the current line is valid.
 3. Checking if the current donor (name and zip code) is in our donor set.
 Yes means repeat donor.
 If not, add it to the list for future use.
 4. If yes in #3, check if its correspondent recipient+year+Zip combination is a key in our recipient dictionary.
 If not, assign a python list with single element "Transaction_AMT" as its value.
 If yes,use the bisect module to sorted-insert the "Transaction_AMT" to the list.
 It therefore maintains a sorted python list.